 GD.9.
 Share the folder with your instructor.
 Select the folder to share.
 It will turn blue.
 Right-click and select Share.

 GD.10.
 Next input the email address for your instructor.
 Once you share the folder, everything will be visible to your instructor.
 By allowing the instructor to edit the folder, content can be shared with you as well.
 These settings can be changed once the course is complete.

 GD.11.
-Next login to the Blackboard course site.
-First, go to http://ccc.edu/Pages/default.aspx and select Blackboard from the Student Tools menu.
+Next login to the Brightspace course site.
+First, go to ccc.edu and select Brightspace from the Student Tools menu.
 Login using your ccc username and password.
 If you don't have one yet, you will need to set one up.
 Ask for assistance if you need it.

 GD.12.
 Next you will be downloading the syllabus and uploading it to your new folder.
 Why?
 You may need these in the future if you transfer or wish to take another course.
-Find the syllabus on the Blackboard course site.
-Open it by clicking on it.
-Download it by clicking on the icon below.
+Find the syllabus on the Brightspace course site.

 GD.13.
 Next you will be uploading the syllabus to your Google Drive folder for the course.
 Go to the Google Drive.
 Double-click on the course folder to enter the folder.
 When you are inside a folder you will see it along the top of your screen.